Inspiring History Of Harley Davidson Motorcycle That You Must Know

 Who Owns Harley Davidson Now?

-Harley Davidson is now an enlisted public limited company in the American share market.
+Harley Davidson has enlisted as a public limited company in the American share market.
 So, technically, all the shareholder of the company is its owner.
 However, a few key shareholders own the maximum shares of the company.
-But, there’s no information about it.
+To inquire about purchasing a Harley Davidson motorcycle, please contact the dealer nearest to you.

-Nonetheless, there’s strong management and operating body that looks after all the production, marketing, and sales promotion of Harley motorcycles.
+When buying a Harley Davidson motorcycle, it is important to consider the finance charges associated with the loan.
+Nonetheless, a strong management and operating body looks after all Harley motorcycles’ production, marketing, and sales promotion.
 Currently, Jochen Zeitz is the CEO and Chairman of the Harley governing body.

 He has been working closely with Harley since early 2010.
 Also, he is credited for many iconic initiatives of the company.
 In fact, the first Harley electric motorcycle Livewire is essentially the result of his idea and implementation.